Pamplona Solo Travel 1 Day Itinerary

 Pamplona is well known for its military and religious history, its agriculture and wine, and, of course, its yearly Running of the Bulls (“encierros”), the tradition immortalized in Earnest Heminway’s “Fiesta”.
 It is one of Spain’s biggest festivals honoring San Fermín held in July, where thousands of Spaniards and non-Spaniards alike flock to Pamplona.

-Pamplona Travel Packing Essentials
+Pamplona Packing Essentials

 Is Pamplona Worth Visiting?